Goalies Mania: The Top 10 Weirdest NHL Goaltenders in History

 1. Gilles Gratton

 Chances are, you’ve never heard of Gratton, the #1 goalie on the list.
 He only played 47 career NHL games in the 1970s, but was quite the character.
+In the goalies are weird department, Gilles is near the top.
 Gratton claimed that he remembered to live prior lives, and his current life as an NHL goalie was punishment for his previous misdeeds.
 The first thing you noticed about Gratton was his mask.

 In today’s world the mask wouldn’t be that strange, but this was the 1970s and Gratton played for the Rangers and Blues, which have nothing to do with a cat.
 Among other things, here is an abbreviated list of Gratton’s quirks: